connxio/docs/docs/interaction/connxio-interaction-nuget.md

 ### Dependency Injection

-Use the AddInteractionServiceBus()-method to inject the Service Bus handler for use.
-If you wish to use the UploadBlobSendSBMessage()-method, you need to inject the blob handler as well.
+Use the `AddInteractionServiceBus()-method` to inject the Service Bus handler for use.
+If you wish to use the `UploadBlobSendSBMessage()-method`, you need to inject the blob handler as well.
 If you include queueOrTopic name in the ServiceBusClientOptions-object, you do not need to pass this value when using handler-methods.
 This goes for the BlobStorage DI as well.
 You may inject both without options, and use the factories directly.

 ```csharp
 builder.Services.AddInteractionServiceBus(new ServiceBusClientOptions()